Scotland is a country filled with some incredible sights. The Scottish Borders in particular offer up some stunning views. Join us as we take a trip!

 Read more: Are these the prettiest streets in Britain?

 Perhaps that helps preserve the scenic beauty and local charms of the Tweed Valley, the famous Border Abbeys of King David I and “Sir Walter Scott Country.”
 There is an incredible amount to see in a small area just a short drive west through the vale of the River Tweed from Berwick.

 Lets start from Berwick-upon-Tweed, whether arriving there by train or car.
 The ramparts of Berwick’s town walls and castle evidence its turbulent past.
 Guarding the mouth of the River Tweed, the border town has changed hands several times over the centuries (settling now just within England).
 It’s worth taking the time to explore its old streets a bit—and collect some great photography.

 The A698 leads west into Scotland following the River Tweed.
-Cross the river south to north at pretty Cold-stream, birthplace of the famed Cold-stream Guards, oldest regiment in the British Army.
+Cross the river south to north at pretty Cold-stream, the birthplace of the famed Cold-stream Guards, the oldest regiment in the British Army.

 Time and interest allowing, you might detour just a few miles south on the A697 to the site of the 1513 Battle of Flodden Field, the largest ever fought between England and Scotland—and a decisive defeat for the Scots.

 From Coldstream, it’s 10 miles along the river to the market town of Kelso (population circa 6,000).
 Kelso makes a great base for two nights at least.
 Uniquely in Britain, four cobbled streets lead into a cobbled market square.
 You might stay on the Square at the Cross Keys Hotel or the nearby Ednam House Hotel on Bridge Street (both 3-star).
 Pubs and dining options abound.